zscheel/Web-Api---Challenge/README.md

 ## Usage

-User selects a option then the computer says if it is corret or not and if not it deducts time Then user can input name and score.
+User selects a option then the computer says if it is correct or not and if not it deducts time Then user can input name and score.

 ## Link to website